pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 scheduler = Rufus::Scheduler.new
 ```

 The first three lines in the code above are simply importing all of the libraries we just installed.
-The three lines after our imports configure and create a `TwilioRestClient` object that will let us make calls to the [Twilio REST API](https://www.twilio.com/docs/api/rest).
+The three lines after our imports configure and create a `Twilio::REST::Client` object that will let us make calls to the [Twilio REST API](https://www.twilio.com/docs/api/rest).
 Make sure you replace the values for `account_sid` and `auth_token` with your actual account SID and auth token.
 You can find these values in your [Twilio account dashboard](https://www.twilio.com/console).
 The final line is creating our `scheduler` which we will configure at the end of our app.

 **Important note**: Never push code with your API credentials to a public repository.
 See the "Optional Steps" section at the bottom of this post for an alternative approach to using your Twilio API keys.

 Next add the following method:

 ```
-def get_quote()
+def get_quote
   r = HTTParty.get('https://morbotron.com/api/random')
   # Check if our request had a valid response.
   if r.code == 200